Financial Aid

 Remember to check out our affordable study abroad programs* list.
 We have compared costs across all Marquette study abroad programs to the cost of attending Marquette.
 View program-specific expenses of a study abroad program through the Finances tab on a program's brochure page.

-*NOTE: Comparisons are based on the total anticipated cost of attending the study abroad program (including fees, books and supplies, room and board, transportation, and personal expenses) and the estimated cost of attendance at MU for an undergraduate student living on-campus, (based on tuition classification; excluding any additional program tuition for specific majors).
+*NOTE: Comparisons are based on the total anticipated cost of attending the study abroad program (including fees, required course materials and educational supplies, living expenses including housing and food, transportation, and personal expenses) and the estimated cost of attendance at MU for an undergraduate student living on-campus, (based on tuition classification; excluding any additional program tuition for specific majors).
 Program costs are subject to change, and your actual cost of participating in a specific study abroad program will depend on a variety of factors, so be sure to refer to your study abroad program cost sheet for complete and up-to-date program cost details.

 If you are a full-time Marquette student planning to study abroad through a Marquette-sponsored, exchange or affiliated program, the financial aid application procedure is the same as if you were studying on campus.